Joshua-McGee/doks/Overview.md

 Agenda connects to several external scheduling applications and meeting platforms to ingest user meeting data.
 External meeting data is streamed into Agenda for processing and is used to update the meeting data set for a given user profile.
 Meeting information for each user is stored and used to update availability when scheduling new meetings with teams.
 The availability of external meeting information from connected sources allows Agenda to suggest the most appropriate meeting times based on each team member's separate schedules.

-At a high-level, Agenda is comprised of the following major components:
+At a high level, Agenda is comprised of the following major components:

-- **Three main views:** Allows you to view and schedule meetings, connect to sources, and manage your teams.
+- **Three main views**: Allows you to view and schedule meetings, connect to sources, and manage your teams.

-- **Data collection and business logic layer:** Where all of the disparate meeting data for users is combined from external sources to provide a singular view of each user's availability.
+- **Data collection and business logic layer**: Where all of the disparate meeting data for users is combined from external sources to provide a singular view of each user's availability.
 This is where meeting requests are processed, updated, and made available for export back to your connected sources.

-- **Database:** User profiles and scheduling data are stored in a secure database partition unique to your organization.
+- **Database**: User profiles and scheduling data are stored in a secure database partition unique to your organization.

-- **Source connectors:** Agenda can be connected to a wide variety of external scheduling and meeting applications, such as Google Calendar, Outlook, Slack, or Zoom.
+- **Source connectors**: Agenda can be connected to a wide variety of external scheduling and meeting applications, such as Google Calendar, Outlook, Slack, and Zoom.
 Meeting data is then streamed from the connected source into Agenda to be processed and used to update user availability.
 Agenda can also be configured to send updated meeting information back to selected sources.

 ## Learn more

 You can get started with Agenda quickly and easily by following along with step-by-step tutorials covering everything from connecting your source calendars to pushing your unified schedule to each external application.

-Visit the Agenda [Quick start guide](insert-link) or our [User Interface guide](insert-link) to get started.
+Visit the Agenda [quick start guide](insert-link) or our [user Interface guide](insert-link) to get started.

-For more information on the API and any additional questions you may have, visit the Agenda [API guides](API.md) or our [FAQ](insert-link) page.
+For information on how to leverage Agenda capabilities for programmatic integrations, visit the Agenda [API guides](API.md).
+For answers to additional commonly-asked questions, refer to the [FAQ](insert-link).